-The Director will monitor the progress of English Learners.
-Administrators and/or Lead Teachers will observe classroom ELD instruction following established protocols including the explicit teaching of vocabulary, syntax, grammar, functions, conventions of English, maintain a print rich environment, and consistently use visual/graphic representations.
+Additionally, administrators and/or Lead teachers will observe classroom ELD instruction following established protocols including the explicit teaching of vocabulary, syntax, grammar, functions, conventions of English, maintain a print rich environment, and consistently use visual/graphic representations.
 Coaching by teacher colleagues will help ensure consistent implementation of specific instructional delivery.
 Lead teachers and other selected staff members will follow the same protocols used by administrators.
 The Director, Lead Teachers, and classroom teachers will meet monthly to discuss and evaluate all program-related activities and student progress.